 The Organization pays annual dues to United Way Worldwide, the leadership and support organization for the network of community based United Ways.
-Those dues are used to help underwrite television advertising, defray the costs of marketing and campaign materials used locally, and support training of United Way staff.
-Dues expense for the years ended June 30, 2014 and 2013 was \$1,730 and \$1,584 respectively.
+Dues are also paid to the Indiana United Way.
+These dues are used to help underwrite television advertising, defray the costs of marketing and campaign materials used locally, and support training of United Way staff.
+Dues expense for the years ended June 30, 2015 and 2014 were \$2,968 and \$2,096 respectively.